Next-best-action marketing: Enabling technology

 Since early this century, the technology has been available to allow a company to achieve next-best-action capabilities in high volumes as well as in real-time.
-Typically, this requires a multi-channel, centralized decisioning authority that dispenses all decisions with regard to the customer (see Enterprise decision management).
-This “decisioning hub” leverages “decision logic” that combines the company's business rules with predictive and adaptive (aka self-learning) decisioning models to help determine how to approach a customer prior to as well as during an interaction.
-The decisioning authority takes into account each customer's expectations, propensities and likely behavior through the use of predictive modeling.
-Interfaces that can leverage this intelligence must also be in place to externalize the logic and guide an agent (or the system itself) in how the customer would prefer to be treated at any given moment, continuously recalibrating the approach based on customer responses.
-The approach taken may be to make an offer, resolve a complaint, or to make some other kind of recommendation (or a combination of all of these).

 Another approach to next-best-action is using machine learning to access the impact of specific activities on Consumer Experience (CX) or measuring the impact of actions on latent affinity for brands or their products.
 It is widely understood that superior customer experience drives revenue growth.
 A CX based Next -Best-Action AI system can be developed and deployed at scale.
 A traditional measure of CX is the Net Promoter Score (NPS) introduced by Frederick Reichheld.
 Using supervised AI techniques where the desired outcome is a high CX, Next-Best-Action recommendation engine can be implemented.

 History

 The Next Best Action paradigm is not new nor is it only applicable in marketing.
 A similar concept was suggested by John Boyd of the United States Airforce (OODA Loop).
 In a military context it describes thinking on the fly with distributed, local decision-making versus planned campaigns and objectives.
 In marketing it has only recently been possible to make decisions fast enough on an enterprise scale to build a ‘mini-business case’ in real-time, considering many courses of action before deciding on the best one.

 From a business perspective, the rise of the next-best-action paradigm has in part been triggered by an increasing emphasis on inbound marketing.
 Organizations have found that volume in the inbound channels (web, call center, ATM, branch, etc.) is increasing in recent years, while outbound channels (direct mail, cold calling, etc.) are increasingly challenged.
 The reason for this is threefold: 1) customers have become less tolerant of receiving outbound marketing solicitations; 2) new regulations limit spam or spam-like activities, telemarketing calls and direct mail; and 3) customers are increasingly Internet savvy.